 • providing students with every opportunity to be happy and successful learners

 The academy provides a broad, balanced and innovative curriculum; with a firm focus on Mathematics, English and Science for all students.
 To stretch the more able an accelerated curriculum is offered.

-Our taught curriculum is delivered through a two week timetable with each day divided into periods of 60 minutes; an additional 5 minutes are included in period 5 for the purpose of PM registration.
+Our taught curriculum is delivered through a two week timetable with each day divided into periods of 60 minutes; an additional 20 minutes for registration takes place each morning.